Table of Contents

 Format selection impacts both quality and loading speed.
 The landscape has shifted significantly in 2026:

-- WebP — Best choice for product photos.
+- WebP — Best choice for most product photos.
 25-35% smaller than JPEG at equivalent quality.
-Supported by 97% of browsers.
+Supported by 98.5% of browsers.
 Use for all primary product images.

 - AVIF — Next-generation format with 50% better compression than JPEG.
-Browser support reached 89% in 2026.
-Ideal for high-resolution lifestyle shots.
+Browser support reached 94% in 2026.
+Ideal for high-resolution lifestyle shots and hero images.

 - JPEG XL — Emerging format with excellent quality-to-size ratio and progressive enhancement features.
+Now supported by 67% of browsers.
 Early adoption recommended for forward-thinking brands.

 - JPEG — Legacy fallback only.
 Use quality setting of 80-85% for product images when newer formats aren’t supported.